Fox (Asian TV channel)

 Fox was a pan-Asian pay television channel, owned and operated by Fox Networks Group Asia Pacific, a subsidiary of Disney International Operations.

 The network operated six subnetworks, all solely branded as Fox; one pan-Asian feed meant for East Asia, then individual feeds for Japan, Thailand, The Philippines, Taiwan, and Vietnam.
 All of the networks carried network programming with the original English audio from its imported programmes, along with either subtitling or second audio feeds in each nation's dominant language.
 It also held a brand licensing deal with Tcast until the end of 2020 for a domestic version of Fox in South Korea.
+The Japanese feed was replaced by the second iteration of Dlife on March 1, 2024.

 History

-In Japan, the channel launched in February 1998 along with other Fox channels such as Fox Crime and Fox Life (now FOX bs238).
+In Japan, the channel launched in February 1998 along with other Fox channels such as Fox Crime and Fox Life.

 In Asia, the channel was in test broadcast in December 2009, broadcasting US TV series on loop.
 The first Asian provider who carried Fox was SkyCable in the Philippines which launched the channel on 4 January 2010, followed by StarHub TV in Singapore on 1 February 2010.
 Other TV providers across the region followed thereafter.

 Around early-to-mid-February 2012, the Fox wordmark was changed to the Fox HD wordmark (pictured) for all Fox commercials on all Fox channels in the Asian and Filipino television provider networks, including channels which were not in HD.
 This change was similar to the one done to Star World, FX, Fox Crime, and Channel V. The reason for this change is unknown.

 Fox Japan and Fox Korea are considered separated from the main feed as they have different programming.
 However, they are closely linked as they shared most of their commercials and the programming are nearly the same.